 All moderator actions on this site are visible to everyone and the identities of those moderators are made public.
-While the individual actions of a moderator may cause debate, there should be no question about which moderator it was or whether they had an ulterior motive for those actions.
+While the individual actions of a moderator may cause debate, there should be no question about if an action happened or who is responsible.

 If users are disruptive enough to warrant banning, they will be banned absolutely, given notice of their banning, and their disabled user profile will indicate which moderator banned them and why.
-There will be no hidden, antisocial "shadow banning" or "hellbanning" of users.
+There will be no shadow banning or other secret moderation actions.

 Mailing list mode can be enabled per-user to receive all new stories (including their plain-text content as fetched and extracted by Diffbot) and user comments as e-mails, mirroring discussion threads offline.
 This makes it easy and efficient to read new stories as well as keep track of new comments on old threads or stories, just like technical mailing lists or Usenet of yore.
 Each user is assigned a private mailing list address at this domain which allows them to reply to stories or comments directly in their e-mail client.
 These e-mails are then converted and submitted to the website as comments, just as if the comment was posted through a web browser.

 Private messaging enables users to communicate privately without having to publicly disclose an e-mail address, and users can receive e-mail and Pushover notifications of new private messages.

 Responsive design enhances functionality on smaller screens such as phones and tablets without having to use a separate URL, 3rd party (often read-only) websites, or proprietary mobile applications.

 Integrated search engine covers all submitted stories and comments, including full-text caches of all submitted story contents.
 Searching for a keyword will often bring up relevant stories that don't even mention that keyword in the URL or title.